Dota 2 betting sites for Philippines

 Best Dota 2 esports betting sites for Philippines

 Fans of Dota 2 esports residing in the Philippines can bet on their favourite players and teams at a number of Dota esports betting sites, all licensed and regulated in world-class international gaming jurisdictions.
-You can sign up for an account or read our full reviews for more information one each sportsbook, including bonuses, competitions, promos, and Dota 2 betting options by following the links on this page.
+You can sign up for an account or read our full reviews for more information on each sportsbook, including bonuses, competitions, promos, and Dota 2 betting options, by following the links on this page.

 BetOnline (read our BetOnline esports betting review)

-Betsson (read our Betsson esports betting review)
+GG.Bet (read our GG.Bet esports betting review)

-Nitrogen (read our Nitrogen esports betting review)
+Stake (read our Stake.com esports betting review)

 Foreign sportsbooks are 100% allowed to cater to Filipino players; your only local option in the Philippines is MegaSportWorld, which holds the land-based sports betting monopoly across the country as it is state-run, but they don’t offer esports betting markets.